Bamboo was the main material throughout the architecture.

 Caribbean, North AmericaSet amongst 13 expansive acres of tropical gardens on a picturesque hilltop.
 This is the perfect getaway for two or the whole family, this island ticks all the boxes.2-leaf status

 Australia, OceaniaStay in the heart of the rainforest where you can enjoy the wonders of the local flora and fauna.
 Daintree Wilderness Lodge, a place of minimal impact on the pristine environment that surrounds it.2-leaf status

-Panama, Central AmericaOffering guests unparalleled access to 200+ acres of nature at its best by protecting and preserving the surrounding environment.
+Panama, Central AmericaWith over 200 acres of protected nature surrounding the lodge.
 At Tranquilo Bay, eco-tourism is a way of life.Gold leaf status